(Wednesday) February 23

 body{background-color:black;}

-CSS: HOW TO & hyperlinks
+HOW TO &

 here's my notes: